na-na-hi/renget/archive/ponyxl_loras_n_stuff.md

-https://files.catbox.moe/kwo8w4.safetensors sayo_no_uta a horror game from 2003, you would have to look at the lora metadata to know what to prompt, there's flesh on the walls and stuff, fun to mess with https://files.catbox.moe/d9k7nf.safetensors slay_the_princess a visual novel that came out last year that has a sketchy art style, supports 5 of the game's characters: adversary, specter, nightmare, tower, and witch you have to prompt for their features to get them to show up, this file has the characters with their associated tags: https://files.catbox.moe/uprfne.txt, here's some example gens: https://files.catbox.moe/32eskz.png, https://files.catbox.moe/c87hl7.png, https://files.catbox.moe/kp5hbk.png, https://files.catbox.moe/jta8v1.png, https://files.catbox.moe/jsz1rp.png https://files.catbox.moe/te26ne.safetensors braces activation trigger is braces, some colors were tagged, rainbow braces, red braces, yellow braces, pink, braces, you pretty much HAVE to inpaint because the target area is typically going to be quite small in the image, could also try adetailer lips model
+https://files.catbox.moe/kwo8w4.safetensors sayo_no_uta a horror game from 2003, you would have to look at the lora metadata to know what to prompt, there's flesh on the walls and stuff, fun to mess with https://files.catbox.moe/d9k7nf.safetensors slay_the_princess a visual novel that came out last year that has a sketchy art style, supports 5 of the game's characters: adversary, specter, nightmare, tower, and witch you have to prompt for their features to get them to show up, this file has the characters with their associated tags: https://files.catbox.moe/uprfne.txt, here's some example gens: https://files.catbox.moe/32eskz.png, https://files.catbox.moe/c87hl7.png, https://files.catbox.moe/kp5hbk.png, https://files.catbox.moe/jta8v1.png, https://files.catbox.moe/jsz1rp.png https://files.catbox.moe/te26ne.safetensors braces activation trigger is braces, some colors were tagged, rainbow braces, red braces, yellow braces, pink, braces, you pretty much HAVE to inpaint because the target area is typically going to be quite small in the image, could also try adetailer lips model https://files.catbox.moe/7723pp.safetensors doll a toy doll, activation trigger is doll, based on a set of photos so you'll have to use a style lora or some style triggers to make the image not a photo, works best with artists that have a more realistic style

 ###Concepts
 https://files.catbox.moe/f6r1nl.safetensors shared_clothes keyword is SharedClothes, example gen: https://files.catbox.moe/oddiam.png